PDF Usability Checker (PUC) Instantly visualise the accessibility of your PDF documents

 Easily visualise with PDF Scanner how many PDFs your website contains and their compliance.

-Why use PDF Usability Checker?
+How to use PDF Usability Checker?

 Concrete examples of results achieved